-MurderLust is a 1985 American horror thriller feature film directed by Donald Jones (Project Nightmare; Housewife from Hell) from a screenplay by producer and soundtrack composer James C. Lane.
+MurderLust is a 1985 American psycho-thriller film directed by Donald Jones (Project Nightmare; Housewife from Hell) from a screenplay by producer and soundtrack composer James C. Lane.
 Also known as Murderlust and Mass Murder.

 On January 10, 2017, Intervision/Severin released the film uncut on DVD in North America with an audio commentary by Lane.

 The movie stars Eli Rich (Dangerous Love; The Jigsaw Murders), Rochelle Taylor, Dennis Gannon, Bonnie Sikowitz, Lisa Nichols, M. Burton Leary, Bill Walsh, George Engelson, Dayna Quinn, Martha Lane, Ashley St. Jon [aka Lisa Lake], Linda Tucker-Smith

 Steve, a seemingly respectable Christian Sunday school teacher, is also an impotent arrogant misogynist serial killer.
 When not in Church preaching the Bible to teenagers, he abducts or cons young women and kills them, disposing of their bodies in the Mojave Desert…